Camarero: History

 On April 17, Camarero won the Jose de Diego Stakes for his 28th win.
 On May 9, carrying 15 pounds more than any other rival, he won the Primavera Stakes to become Puerto Rico's first Triple Crown winner.
-On his actual third birthday, Camarero won his 32nd race and set a 61/2-furlong track record.
-After winning another race ten days later, he earned a well-deserved rest.
+On his actual third birthday, Camarero won his 32nd race and set a 6 1/2-furlong track record.
+After winning another race ten days later, he was rested for a few months.

-Fans grew eager for Camarero's return, and on October 24, he easily won his next start.
+On October 24, he won his next start.
 He finished his three-year-old campaign with his 37th victory on December 19 and was selected Horse of the Year.

 Racing's popularity in Puerto Rico increased with each of Camarero's victories.
 By the end of 1954, track attendance had jumped 25%.
-People who had never been interested in the sport paid attention to Camarero while he chased Kincsem's record.

 "Some people would say that he was allowed to win, but that wasn't true," Cordero recalled.
 "He used to win because he was the best.
 The only thing was he never raced against horses [that were not bred] in Puerto Rico.
 But in my opinion, he could have competed against any horse at the time. ...
 But since he was chasing the world record, they kept racing him against Puerto Rican-bred horses."

-At four in 1955, Camarero won nine more races from January 6 to April 22 and was just nine wins away from the record.
-During the first 32 racing days of the year, total handle increased a whopping 64% compared with the previous year.
-Everyone in Puerto Rico was talking about Camarero and chanting "Camarero en punta," or "Camarero up front," a phrase used by track announcer Pito Rivera-Monge when the colt headed to victory.
+At four in 1955, Camarero won nine more races from January 6 to April 22 and was nine wins away from the record.
+During the first 32 racing days of the year, total handle increased 64% compared with the previous year.
+Many in Puerto Rico were talking about Camarero and chanting "Camarero en punta," or "Camarero up front," a phrase used by track announcer Pito Rivera-Monge when the colt headed to victory.

-Camarero kept winning.
-On July 18, 1955, he won his 54th race to tie Kincsem's record.
-The entire country waited to see when he would race again, and the interest was covered in the New York Times.
+On July 18, 1955, Camarero won his 54th race to tie Kincsem's record.
+Interest in him was covered in the New York Times.
 Finally, it was announced that Camarero would go for the world record on August 7 in the fourth race at Quintana.

 At the start of the 6 1/2-furlong race, the eight horses broke alertly.
-Matos held Camarero back and looked for a good spot to place him.
-By the half-mile pole, Matos let Camarero go, and the colt responded to win by six lengths.
+Matos initially held Camarero back but let him go by the half-mile pole, and the colt responded to win by six lengths.